George Murrell

 George Murrell joined Forest Research in July 2023.
 Before joining Forest Research, George completed both a Bachelor’s degree in Psychology and a Master’s degree in Environmental Psychology at the University of Surrey.

-George has interests in the use of psychological interventions to encourage pro-environmental behaviour change and how multi-sensory experiences in different environments impact human health and wellbeing.
-Related to these research interests, George recently completed his MSc thesis which explored the links between natural and anthropogenic soundscapes, psychological restoration and intentions to act pro-environmentally, using quantitative and experimental research methods.
+George has interests in how multi-sensory experiences in different environments impact human health and wellbeing and the use of psychological interventions to encourage pro-environmental/pro-nature behaviour change.
+Related to these research interests, he completed his MSc thesis which explored the links between natural and anthropogenic soundscapes, psychological restoration and intentions to engage in place-protective behaviours, using experimental research methods.
 George is keen to continue researching how spending time in nature can deliver psychological benefits and how this might affect individuals’ environmental behaviours.

-At Forest Research, George is working on a number of projects within the group’s wellbeing and land manager behaviours thematic research areas.
+At Forest Research, George is working on a number of projects within the group’s wellbeing and land manager behaviours thematic research areas and has experience in using both quantitative and qualitative research methods.

 Member – International Association People-Environment Studies (IAPS)